 Canton, CT 06019

 There's no need to include a note, but do write if you'd like more than one leaf for some reason or if you'd just like to let me know why a leaf in the mail will make your day.
-A letter- or business-size envelope with a 45-cent stamp should be adequate if you'd like a leaf or two, but, if for any reason you'd like to request a LOT of leaves for a craft project or class activity, please send a larger return envelope and try to estimate the necessary postage (stamps only; no metered postage, please).
+A letter- or business-size envelope with a 46-cent stamp (or forever stamp) should be adequate if you'd like a leaf or two, but, if for any reason you'd like to request a LOT of leaves for a craft project or class activity, please send a larger return envelope and try to estimate the necessary postage (stamps only; no metered postage, please).
 Also, please let me know how many kids are in your class or group.

 International Requests: Please include US$1 with your request to cover the cost of air-mail postage to any non-U.S. address.